 Accordingly, this Policy will allow:

-- The establishment of common rules and criteria, known throughout the Bank. - The creation of a professional development formula for employees. - The strengthening the exchange of knowledge among departments.
+- The establishment of common rules and criteria, known throughout the Bank. - To create a professional development formula for employees. - The strengthening the exchange of knowledge among departments.

 The data relating to bank employee internal mobility are as follows: